Trigger events (on)

 ), in which case the relevant complex trigger event will be triggered if the paths of modified files are not subject to the filter.

-Keep in mind that filters by path are applied one by one.
+Filters by path are specified in ascending priority order.
 In other words, after a filter with a negation, you can specify a filter without one that may cover, partially or fully, the effect of the filter with a negation.

 If it is impossible for any reason to calculate paths of modified files, it will be considered that the changes are subject to the filter.